mozzarellaV8/federal-firearms-licenses/01-milestone-report.md

 - [Potential Approaches](#potential-approaches)
 - [The Data](#the-data)
 - [Notes](#notes)
--

 # The Problem

 Can general characteristics on the American population provide insight relating to firearms - specifically what might contribute to the number of firearms licenses in a given state?

 Or conversely - by examining Federal Firearms License data, can something be learned about the American population?

 # Inversely Proportional?
-#### _**Initial Discoveries in Firearms Licenses and Populations**_
+## _**Initial Discoveries in Firearms Licenses and Populations**_

-Which states have the most Federal Firearms Licenses (FFLs), and which states are the most populous?
+Staring out simply: which states have the most Federal Firearms Licenses (FFLs), and which states are the most populous?

 ![bar-comparison-01](presentation/vis/eda-ffl-bars-V0.jpg)